gjb2048/moodle-assignsubmission_assignmentnotes/Readme.md

 Installation
 ============
  1. Ensure you have the version of Moodle as stated above in 'Required version of Moodle'.
-This is essential as the filter relies on underlying core code that is out of my control.
+This is essential as the plugin relies on underlying core code that is out of my control.
  2. Login as an administrator and put Moodle in 'Maintenance Mode' so that there are no users using it bar you as the administrator.
- 3. Copy the extracted 'notes' folder to the '/mod/assign/submission/' folder.
+ 3. Copy the extracted 'assignmentnotes' folder to the '/mod/assign/submission/' folder.
  4. Go to 'Site administration' -> 'Notifications' and follow standard the 'plugin' update notification.
  5. Put Moodle out of Maintenance Mode.
- 6. Create the custom user profile fields 'submission_note'(Checkbox type) and 'submission_note_details'(Text area type), setting
+ 6. Create the custom user profile fields (Site administration -> Users -> Accounts -> User profile fields):
-    'Who is this field visible to?' to 'Visible to user, teachers and admins'.
+    'submission_assignmentnotes'(Checkbox type) and 'submission_assignmentnotes_details'(Text area type), setting 'Who is this field visible to?' to 'Visible to user, teachers and admins'.
+The former's name will be shown as the text to activate the 'modal' on the assign grading page and on the student's assignment status page, when it is ticked.
+The latter's name can be your choice stores what is to be shown when the name of the former is clicked on - a summary (max 200 characters) is shown as a tooltip on hover.
  7. Populate / set the custom user profile fields on a per user basis as required.
- 8. It is recommended that notes are ordered immediately above "File Submissions" in the assignment submission plugins (Site administration -> Plugins -> Activity modules -> Assignment -> Submission plugins -> Manage assignment submission plugins).
+ 8. It is recommended that assignmentnotes are ordered immediately above "File Submissions" in the assignment submission plugins
+    (Site administration -> Plugins -> Activity modules -> Assignment -> Submission plugins -> Manage assignment submission plugins).
     This will place the notes next to the file where marking will be accessed.